GSG-Robots/studio-custom-names/README.md

 # studio-custom-names

 This Tool allows you to use custom part names in Stud.io, in case you struggle with bricklink's names.
-This is made for windows, but may also work on linux machines.
+This is made for windows, and won't work with MacOS.

 ## Usage